Below are five things you can do to seriously boost your social marketing efforts over the next 12 months.

 If social media still looks like a giant question mark to you, consider getting help.
 Consult an outside agency or bring someone into your team who understands social media from a business perspective.
 Someone who will help the company to create a social media plan to guide the company’s interaction for the rest of the year.
 For SMBs watching their budgets (and who isn’t?) this may be as simple and cost-effective as hiring a social media company to give you an audit to help you understand the opportunity and the strategies you should be using to take advantage of it.
 Once you have your roadmap in your hand, social media becomes a lot easier to implement and see value from.

-Above are five powerful ways any business can improve t heir social media power over the next twelve months.
+Above are five powerful ways any business can improve their social media power and social marketing over the next twelve months.
 What’s on your list?